 Easy!
-After completing one semester at Michigan Tech, you’re considered a member.
+After completing one semester at Michigan Tech, you’re considered a member of our alumni family.
 There are no dues, just a lot of great benefits.
-The Michigan Tech Alumni Association connects you to an influential worldwide network of Huskies around the globe.
+We connect you to an influential worldwide network of Huskies around the globe.

 - Search the Alumni Directory

 - Update and maintain your profile (including integrating your Facebook and LinkedIn info)

 How can I reconnect with former classmates?

 But . . .
 MyMichiganTech has several features that can help you locate former classmates.

 - Search the online directory for individuals by name, major, grad year, location, employer, or by activities they participated in as a student.

 - Update your profile to make it easier for former classmates to find you in the directory.